TRACE: Contrastive learning for multi-trial time-series data in neuroscience: Results

-We next studied to what extent the different embeddings captured other neuronal properties such as the tendency to respond to light increments or decrements (measured by the ON-OFF index, OOi, Fig.~\ref{fig:explore_sc_embedding}a) or the kinetics of the response to a light step (measured by the response transience index, RTi, Fig.~\ref{fig:explore_sc_embedding}b)~\citep{baden2016functional}.
-We found that \TRACE{} and \TRACE{}-variants captured these properties well or better than competing methods, yielding the highest correlation with RTi and comparable correlation values for OOi and depth (Table~\ref{table_sc_data}, Fig.~\ref{fig:explore_sc_embedding}a-c, Fig.~\ref{sfig_sc_correlation_analysis}).
+We next studied to what extent the different embeddings captured other neuronal properties such as the tendency to respond to light increments or decrements (measured by the ON-OFF index (OOi), Fig.~\ref{fig:explore_sc_embedding}a) or the kinetics of the response to a light step (measured by the response transience index (RTi), Fig.~\ref{fig:explore_sc_embedding}b)~\citep{baden2016functional}.
+We found that \TRACE{} and \TRACE{}-variants captured these properties well or better than competing methods, yielding the highest correlation with RTi and comparable correlation values for OOi and depth (Table~\ref{table_sc_data}, Fig.~\ref{fig:explore_sc_embedding}a--c, Fig.~\ref{sfig_sc_correlation_analysis}).
 Notably, the depth is a completely independent measure never used during learning (whereas OOi and RTi were derived from the shape of the time-series activity used for training).
-When ranking methods by their mean rank ($\mu_{\text{Rank}}$) across all evaluation metrics, \TRACE{} came first among the evaluated models showing that it consistently performs well across all metrics, in line with the visual impression (Table~\ref{table_sc_data}, Fig.~\ref{fig:neural_dataset}, Fig.~\ref{sfig_embd_TRACE_variants}).
+When ranking methods by their mean rank ($\mu_{\text{Rank}}$) across all evaluation metrics, \TRACE{} came first among the evaluated models showing that it consistently performs well across all metrics, in line with the visual impression (Table~\ref{table_sc_data}, Fig.~\ref{fig:neural_dataset}, Fig.~\ref{sfig_embd_TRACE_variants}). \TRACE{} also performed competitively in higher embedding dimension (\cref{table_embd_dim}).

 Next, we clustered the 2D \TRACE{} representation using HDBSCAN~\citep{mcinnes2017hdbscan} to explore the structure of the visualization in more detail (Fig.~\ref{fig:explore_sc_embedding}d).
 We found that distinct clusters in the embedding showed unique neural response characteristics, representing types within the manually defined response groups of ON, OFF, ON-OFF, and Sbc (examples shown in Fig.~\ref{fig:explore_sc_embedding}d).
 Interestingly, many of these identified subgroups clustered in specific, spatially distinct regions within the superior colliculus, suggesting that the \TRACE{} embedding learned the known relationship between neural responses and anatomical location (without having access to the location during training)~\citep{li2023functional}.